vic-lsh/imdb-analytics/README.md

 I visit IMDb almost on a daily basis.
 I use it to find new movies, look up critic reviews for TV episodes, and check out fun trivias for TV shows that I watch.
 While I love the service for how comprehensive and relevant it is, I thought the site's UI could use some improvement.
-Hence this projec, an attempt to provide a better interface for dealing with IMDb's data.
+Hence this project, an attempt to provide a better interface for dealing with IMDb's data.

 ## Architecture